CSA-RH/helm-gitops-sscsi_secrets/README.md

             oc apply -f clusterprimer/ClusterRole_scc.yaml
             ```

-4. Install Bitnami Sealed Secrets in ARO
+4. Install Sealed Secrets in ARO

-    Bitnami Sealed Secrets team has developed a Helm Chart for installing the solution automatically.
+    Sealed Secrets team has developed a Helm Chart for installing the solution automatically.
 This automatism is customizable with multiple variables depending on the client requirements.

     It is important to bear in mind that The kubeseal utility uses asymmetric crypto to encrypt secrets that only the controller can decrypt.
 Please visit the following [link](https://github.com/bitnami-labs/sealed-secrets/blob/main/docs/developer/crypto.md) for more information about security protocols and cryptographic tools used.